cmw15004431816/cmw15004431816.github.io/docs/useful-tips/VIVADO.md

 There are two *important* parts in the second solution, the first one is the command: `set_property SEVERITY {Warning} [get_drc_checks NSTD-1]` and the other one is `add this command to a .tcl file and add that file as a pre-hook for write_bitstream step for the implementation run`.

 But this message didn't guide you very detailedly.
-If it is the first time of you to meet the error, you may need a step-by-step instruction.
+If it is the first time you have encountered the error, you may need a step-by-step instruction.
 So I threw the error message to ChatGPT.

 ### Helped by ChatGPT

-ChatGPT gave me detailed instructions but not allow the ways it gave are useful.
+ChatGPT gave me detailed instructions but only two of the ways it gave me are useful.

-I would like to give two way that may be useful.
+I would like to give two ways that may be useful.

 #### First: